creativity-ai/creativity-ai.github.io/index.md

     <figure class="w-1/3">
         <a href="https://czhuang.github.io/">
         <img class="img-author" src="assets/imgs/authors/neurips2024/dan-mcquillan.jpg" alt="Dan McQuillan"/></a>
-        <b><br>Dan McQuillan</b>
+        <b><br><a href="https://danmcquillan.org/pages/about.html" class="text-main">Dan McQuillan</a></b>
     </figure>
 <div class="w-2/3">
-After a Ph.D in Experimental Particle Physics, <b>Dan</b> worked with people learning disabilities & mental health issues, created websites with asylum seekers, ran social tech camps in Kyrgyzstan and Sarajevo and worked for Amnesty International and the NHS.
+After a Ph.D in Experimental Particle Physics, <b><a href="https://danmcquillan.org/pages/about.html">Dan McQuillan</a></b> worked with people learning disabilities & mental health issues, created websites with asylum seekers, ran social tech camps in Kyrgyzstan and Sarajevo and worked for Amnesty International and the NHS.
 He is currently a Lecturer in Creative & Social Computing at Goldsmiths, University of London and recently published 'Resisting AI' with Bristol University Press.

 </div>
 </div>